 Below are the results from job seekers for the question, “When choosing a job, which of the following factors are most important to you?”

 We distilled all of the feedback into data to create the requirements and personas.
 Personas keep the team focused on the needs of the people we are designing the product for.
 They are also conducive to creating empathy for the users.

 The nature of the platform is to bring people together, and all the people using it have different goals and motivations.
 The Part 1 deliverable of personas enabled us to make informed design decisions and helped guide product development going forward.

 Below are two personas, one for employers and one for job seekers, that we developed based on the data collected.
 (Because job seeker needs were so diverse, we created a composite persona that highlights the primary needs and challenges.)

 As you can see, user-centered design is a step-by-step process.
 In this article, we detailed the first steps leading up to the creation of the personas.
-Stay tuned for Part 2: Analyzing and structuring data, and Part 3: Developing wireframes and prototypes, to follow.
+Next, read on with Part 2: How we organize content and define site structure with card sorting and tree testing, and Part 3: Develop wireframes and prototypes.